SunEdison delays filing second-quarter results

 Once the fastest-growing U.S. renewable energy developer, SunEdison filed for bankruptcy in April.

-TerraForm Power Inc and TerraForm Global Inc , the company's "yieldcos", said on Wednesday they would delay filing their second-quarter earnings reports.
+TerraForm Power Inc (TERP.O) and TerraForm Global Inc (GLBL.O), the company's "yieldcos", said on Wednesday they would delay filing their second-quarter earnings reports.

 "Yieldcos" are publicly traded units that hold renewable energy assets, including those bought from the parent company.